Olex2/Olex2Manual/CifImagesAndReports/finalising_a_structure.md

 # Finalising a Structure

 ## Before Writing a Final CIF
 The bonds to hydrogen atoms are not automatically included in the CIF.
 Type htab in the command-line -- this will print the found hydrogen bonds and include into the refinement mode; you need to refine the structure again to get these values in the CIF.
 Note that htab takes two default parameters, type help htab to find out more about this.
 If a full analysis of torsion angles is required, click on editins   to open the .ins file header.
 Type CONF on a separate line somewhere below the UNIT line.
 There is also a tick-box in the refinement settings that will add a collection of commands to ensure that the final cif will contain all the information required by IUCr journals.

 ### Editing Report / CIF parameters
-Under Work | Report you can type a name of the crystal structure report (‘data' block name in CIF terminology).
+Under Work | Report you can type a name of the crystal structure report ('data' block name in CIF terminology).
 What follows will allow you to enter and/or modify details relating to the crystal and data collection.
-If you have solved and refined your structure in the ‘standard location' (i.e. a folder that contains lots of other information about your experiment) most (if not all!) of these fields should be filled.
+If you have solved and refined your structure in the 'standard location' (i.e. a folder that contains lots of other information about your experiment) most (if not all!) of these fields should be filled.
-<<<<<<< HEAD
 - Collection: information on the experimenter, date collected.
 - Crystal: name, colour, size, shape preparation details etc.
 - Diffraction: details on the diffractometer, diffraction temperature, special details.
 Clicking on Definition File brings up a number of files containing standard information on specific diffractometers.
 These files are located in the Olex2 directory/util / SiteSpecific and can be adjusted or new ones created (use a copy of template.cif) to fit users' own diffractometers.